-Sr. No. Name of the Joint Venture Nutritionalab Private Limited (Note i, ii and iii) 1 Latest audited Balance Sheet Date 2022-03-31 2 Shares of Joint Ventures held by the company on the year end No. of equity shares 7,256 No. of compulsorily convertible preference shares 36,480 Amount of Investment in Joint Venture 70 Extent of Holding % 21.51% 3 Description of how there is significant influence Shareholders' agreement 4 Reason why the joint venture is not consolidated Not applicable 5 Networth attributable to Shareholding as per latest audited Balance Sheet Refer note iv 6 Profit/Loss for the year i.
-Considered in Consolidation (1) ii.
-Not Considered in Consolidation (6)
+Sr. No. Name of the Joint Venture Latest audited Balance Sheet Date 1 Shares of Joint Ventures held by the company on the year end 2 No. of equity shares No. of compulsorily convertible preference shares Amount of Investment in Joint Venture Extent of Holding % 3 Description of how there is significant influence 4 Reason why the joint venture is not consolidated Networth attributable to Shareholding as per latest audited 5 6 Profit/Loss for the year i.
+Considered in Consolidation ii.
+Not Considered in Consolidation

-- (i) The financial statements are unaudited and based on management accounts drawn up as on 31st March, 2023. - (ii) HUL has acquired 21.51% stake (19.8% on a fully diluted basis). - (iii) The financial statements reflect standalone balances for Nutritionalab Private Limited from 4th January, 2023 to 31st March, 2023. - Latest audited Balance sheet date is 31st March, 2022.
-HUL had no stake as on that date hence networth is not attributable to Shareholding. (iv)
+- (i) The financial statements are unaudited and based on management accounts drawn up as on 31st March, 2023. - HUL has acquired 21.51% stake (19.8% on a fully diluted basis). - (ii) (iii)